-My neighbor Vicki recently asked to run with me and I leveled with her:
+My neighbor recently asked to run with me and I leveled with her:

 I really like you and so I am going to just say no.

 So I kept on going, heading into week five without Christine but still with Rebecca.
 That is when my chest started hurting.
 First thought?
 I am having a heart attack/stroke.
 So I went to the doctor yet again.

 By the way, I usually go to the doctor probably three times a year.
 So to set you straight, this is my third doctor visit in five weeks.

 They listened to my heart, my chest, gave me a breathalyzer test of some sort.

 My exercise-induced asthma is back.

 They gave me an inhaler, told me that I can’t run when it is really hot or really cold and that since at this point we were in the middle of spring allergy season, that I should run really early in the morning and maybe take some Claritin.

 But I could still run.

 How many signs was God gonna give me to tell me to stop running?

 Even Christine had said (prior to our argument or during it, I can’t remember), “it’s like the Universe is telling you something“.

 At this point, I was still running with Rebecca but I was feeling like I was holding her back a little because there were some sessions when I only wanted to power walk and not run at all because I was a little spooked by the asthma thing.

-That’s when I took an entire week off.
+That’s also when I took an entire week off.

 I later found out that Rebecca had been running with her husband and was up to two miles and for some reason, this really hurt my feelings.